ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </figure>

 I have often wondered if Bartlett Brown and Edward H. Mills were related, if even distantly.
 There are several instances of the descendants of Zackary Hawkins, and the descendants of Timothy Mills of Mills Pond intermarrying and both the Hawkins and Mills genealogies include multiple instances each of Hallock and Longbotham.
-I have only begun to explore all of the lines that could potentially intersect, and I don't know when or even if I will ever complete that work, as answering this question isn't my highest priority currently, and I suspect that gaps in genealogical records may make it impossible to draw a definite conclusion.
+I have only begun to explore all of the lines that could potentially intersect, and I don't know when or even if I will ever complete that work, as answering this question isn't my highest priority currently, and gaps in genealogical records may make it impossible to draw a definite conclusion.
 I suspect that it is unlikely the two men were related, even distantly, but again, this is just my impression after gaining some initial familiarity with the Mills, Hallock and Hawkins genealogies.

 Bartlett Brown married [Sarah Adelaide (Ward) Brown](https://www.findagrave.com/memorial/199802098/sarah-a-brown) (1833 to 04 Sep 1916) on 13 Sep 1860.
 Bartlett and Sarah's marriage as well as their children's baptisms are all recorded by the Reformed Dutch Church of Port Richmond.
 Their children are: